Zed-Bailey/Zovies/README.md

 ## Functionality

-Search {Work in ptogress}
+Search
-- filter downloaded movies based on a genere,rating,year,cast
+- filter downloaded movies based on a genere,rating and keyword search

 Download
 - Download movies from lookmovie